How have sustainable companies performed during the Covid-19 crisis?

 Positive headlines have been made by companies transforming their production lines to make hand sanitiser, protective gowns or ventilators, instead of their usual cosmetics, clothing or cars.
 Other companies have made donations to support medical research or local communities.

-The above examples suggest that many companies are taking seriously their responsibilities towards their stakeholders.
+The above examples suggest that many companies across Europe are taking seriously their responsibilities towards their stakeholders.
 And their responses are being noted.
 A study on brand trust carried out in March by Edelman found 65% of people said their future purchasing decisions would be influenced by how companies behave during this pandemic.
 That figure rose to 88% in China.
 Companies who treat their stakeholders fairly now may find themselves better placed to face the post-crisis future.

 The current crisis is having far-reaching impacts and we think corporate and consumer behaviour is likely to be permanently changed as a result.
 This crisis is different from previous ones in that government support is not just targeted at the financial system, but as a social grant to help companies and employees through this difficult period.
 This may in turn create a new and enduring social contract between governments, regulators and the workforce that perhaps wasn’t there last time round.